differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-18-beam-telemetry-hackney.md

 ---

 In the [previous post]({% post_url 2023/2023-01-15-beam-telemetry-cowboy-metrics %}) of the series, I added basic metrics reporting to Cowboy, and simply wrote them to the logger.
-In this post, I'm going to do the same for Hackney, but write them to Prometheus.
+In this post, I'm going to do the same for the HTTP client, Hackney,.

 The documentation for Hackney says that [to enable metrics](https://github.com/benoitc/hackney#metrics), you must add a `mod_metrics` entry to its configuration.
 Let's put together a small demo app and do that.